FlowTS: Time Series Generation via Rectified Flow

-where $G$ is the model used in FM-TS to learn the drift force $v$.
+where $G$ is the model used in \textsc{FlowTS} to learn the drift force $v$.
 For each sample, $t$ is randomly drawn from a Logit-Normal distribution~\citep{esser2024scalingrectifiedflowtransformers}, while $Z_1$ is sampled from the target time series distribution $\pi_1$, and $Z_0$ is sampled from the standard normal distribution $\pi_0$.

-The overview framework is demonstrated in Fig.~\ref{fig:overview}.
-Here the unconditional time series generation model $G$ can be directly trained via loss in Eq.~\ref{eq:overall_loss} by taking $Z_t$ and $t$ as input to predict the drift force $v$ between $Z_0$ and $Z_1$.
-Then the trained unconditional model can be directly used for conditional generation without the need for task-specific training for a separate conditional model.
+The overall framework is illustrated in Fig.~\ref{fig:pipeline001}.
+The unconditional time series generation model \( G \) is trained using the loss in Eq.~\ref{eq:overall_loss}, where it takes \( Z_t \) and \( t \) as inputs to predict the drift force \( v \) between \( Z_0 \) and \( Z_1 \).
+Once trained, the unconditional model can be directly applied to conditional generation tasks without requiring task-specific training for a separate conditional model.
 Instead, it can be achieved by a simple adaptive sampling, illustrated in Section~\ref{sec:adative}.